[Updated 18th March 2020]

 A collection of tips for aspiring floor singers that a number of us put together a few years ago.
-Yes, some of the tips contradict each other slightly. 🙂 Following a discussion on the Folk 21 group, I’ve started work on an updated and more cohesive version, but pressure of work means it might still be a month or two before it’s completed.
+Yes, some of the tips contradict each other slightly. 🙂 Following a discussion on the Folk 21 group, I’ started work on an updated and more cohesive version, but other things keep getting in the way, so no promises on when it will find its way up here.

 Copyright on all contributions to this document remains with the authors and all rights are reserved.
 It may, however, be freely distributed and quoted – accurately, and with due credit.